open/close all folders

 - Before we saw Lost's smoke monster, we saw its POV looking at Locke and Eko.

 - Back in the 80's, USA Network had a weekend movie host named Commander USA.
-During an airing of the film Monster in the Closet, he starts to discuss this technique, and the camera shot cuts to a POV of someone sneaking up behind him with a large knife.
+During an airing of the film Monster in the Closet, he starts to discuss this technique, and the camera shot cuts to the POV of someone sneaking up behind him with a large knife.
 But then the Commander makes some comment to the effect "but often, it's all just a big fake-out and nothing actually happens", and the knife-wielder promptly vanishes.

 - If you're watching Stargate SG-1 and you see one of these shots through the cover of bushes and leaves, chances are there's a lurking Unas.